Best Math Poems | Poetry

 devoid of deductive rational accessibility,

-of even one of four corners of truth,
+of even one of four dimensions of truth,

 of continually forgetting you could not climb a higher priority